-Mariah focuses her practice on a variety of labor and employment law matters, from employment contracts to complex litigation.
+Mariah focuses her practice on a variety of labor and employment and higher education law matters, from employment contracts to complex litigation.
 Mariah handles matters in administrative proceedings, state, and federal courts.
-She has represented employers in claims under Title IX, Title VII, 42 U.S.C. § 1981, PHRA, ADA, ADEA, FMLA, FLSA, NLRA, FCRA and OSHA, and she has defended universities, hospitals and oil and gas companies in state-wide class and collective actions.
-Mariah also counsels companies on litigation avoidance, anti-discrimination, and anti-bullying and she reviews and drafts employee handbooks and personnel policies.
+She has represented employers in claims under Title IX, Title VII, 42 U.S.C. § 1981, PHRA, ADA, ADEA, FMLA, FLSA, NLRA, FCRA, and OSHA, and she has defended universities, hospitals, and oil and gas companies in state-wide class and collective actions.
+Mariah also counsels companies and education institutions on litigation avoidance, anti-discrimination, and anti-bullying and she reviews and drafts employee handbooks, student handbooks, and personnel policies.

 Her experience related to higher education extends to both public and private colleges and universities.
 During the course of her practice, Mariah has defended a state university in a large and complex class-action Title IX sports equity lawsuit and provided extensive training on sports equity compliance to a number of universities.
 She has represented universities in employment litigation where claimants raised claims of employment discrimination/harassment under both Title IX and Title VII.
 Her case work also includes representation of a university in federal litigation involving claims of sexual abuse brought by a student related to conduct by a professor.